NOTE: Analysis is mixed in with the relation of

 (9) Andy checks his watch.
 (10) It's a Rolex Oyster Perpetual Date.
 The time reads 5:05.
 The date reads 10.
 (11-12) Resigned that the man for whom he waits won't be appearing, he returns to his car.

 As we suspected, the man with whom Andy was to meet will not be showing up at this place down by the Jones'.
 His truck still sits in his yard.
 His open door serves to alert the viewer that something has gone wrong.
-Our suspicion is that, as Richard was using his truck, that he has likely killed him so he can't inform on him to the police.
+Our suspicion is that, as Richard was using his truck, he has likely killed him so he can't inform on him to the police.

 A big question is Andy's Rolex watch.
 It is plainly shown.
 Red's Rolex was also plainly shown.
 Red's Rolex looks like it would be somewhere around $16,000, whereas Andy's would be cheaper, around $6000?
 That is still a very expensive watch for a deputy like Andy to have.
 We are probably supposed to think back to Red's Rolex and make an association with it--but are we actually intended to wonder if Andy, like Chad, is in on helping the drug trade?
 Most viewers will simply be unable to accept this of Andy, plus we also know he hates Chad and Chad has no use for him.
 And the fact is that we, as viewers, know we can trust Andy.
-With absolutely certainty we know this.
+With absolute certainty we know this.

 So what about that expensive Rolex?
 What's it supposed to say to us?
 In the meanwhile, did he and Lucy somehow come into some money that we don't know about and they have kept their jobs but live on a higher grade?
 Wally Brennan was just visiting.
 Where does Wally get his money for travel?
 Is it from his parents or does he have some great-paying income where he is able to possibly afford to gift Andy such a watch?
 Or is it just a plain old fake Rolex?
-Or does Andy or Lucy have the money for such a watch because they have practically lived down at the sheriff's department all these years?
-And this is just a way Lucy treating Andy or Andy treating himself?
+Or do Andy and Lucy have the money for such a watch because they have practically lived down at the sheriff's department all these years?
+And this is just a way of Lucy treating Andy or Andy treating himself?

 We also have to consider that the date on Andy's watch reads the 10th.
 Doppelcooper's arrest record seemed to read the 22nd of September, which wouldn't have been right for 2016 as I've previously discussed.
 And now Andy's watch reads the 10th.
 Is this possibly just because Andy hasn't set the correct day on his watch?
 We don't know.